Conditional Mean and Variance Estimation via \textit{k}-NN Algorithm with Automated Variance Selection: Details of k -NN

-\subsection{Computational complexity}
+\subsection{Computational Complexity}

-All models described in Sections~\ref{sec:mean} to~\ref{model:roc} exhibit quasi-linear computational complexity.
-This encompasses mean estimations, quantile estimations, and calculations of the inverse of discrete functions.
-However, the most computationally challenging aspect is the use of the kNN algorithm, which involves calculating pairwise distances $d_{ij} = |X_{i} - X_{j}|$, for $i, j = 1, \dots, n$.
+All of the models described in Sections~\ref{sec:mean} to \ref{sec:var} are computationally scalable for large sample sizes.
+This includes computations for mean, quantile estimations, and inversion of discrete functions.
+The most computationally intensive part is the \textit{k}-NN algorithm itself, which requires computing pairwise distances \(d_{ij} = \lvert X_i - X_j \rvert\) for \(i,j = 1,\dots,n\).

-To enhance computational scalability, we adopt the data-splitting strategy outlined in Section~\ref{sec:split}.
-Additionally, we utilize the specific kNN library Faiss-cpu 1.7.2, which enables the rapid computation of a tree kNN structure for datasets containing up to $200$ million data points in less than a minute.
+To improve scalability, we adopt the data-splitting strategy described in Section~\ref{sec:split} and use the Faiss-cpu 1.7.2 library for fast nearest neighbor computations.